 How to Avoid Pollen

-Pollen doesn't mean to bug you.
-It's there to help plants reproduce.
-But if you inhale it, it can cause allergy symptoms such as:
+Pollen is there to help plants reproduce, not to bug you.
+But it does.
+If you inhale it, it can cause allergy symptoms such as:

 Sneezing Watery eyes Nasal congestion Runny nose Itchy throat Cough

-It's a lot like a cold, plus a sore throat and hoarseness, and you usually get it like clockwork when the plants that make the pollen that bother you are blooming.
+It's a lot like a cold, plus a sore throat and hoarseness, and you usually get it like clockwork when the plants that make the bothersome pollen are blooming.

 Recommended Related to Allergies

-Read the Ragweed Pollen and Fall Allergies article > >
+Read the Allergies During the Holidays article > >

-If you have to be outside, minimize your exposure to pollen.
+If you have to be outside, follow these guidelines to minimize your exposure to pollen:

 Check pollen counts before planning outdoor activities.
 Avoid being outdoors in the early morning, when pollen is most widespread.
 Wear sunglasses to protect your eyes from pollen.
 Have someone else mow your grass.
 Don't rake leaves during pollen season.
 If you must do yard work, wear a mask.
 Going on vacation?
 Look for a place where pollen is low, such as the beach, or take your medications with you.
 Change your clothing when you come indoors.
 Shower and wash your hair first.